 Penned by the late great Nora Ephron who would go on to make some of the marquee rom coms of the 90s (Sleepless in Seattle, You Got Mail).
 When Harry Met Sally is the story of well…when Harry (Billy Crystal) met Sally (rom com queen Meg Ryan).
 Becoming a cultural touchstone behind scenes such as “I’ll have what she’s having” and bringing many rom com staples into the popular vernacular (such as the thin line between friendship and romance) When Harry Met Sally’s influence is monumental. – Nate Lam

 Next to Ephron on the “Rushmore of Rom Coms” is Nancy Meyers hence the reason The Holiday is on this list.
 Starring Kate Winslet and Cameron Diaz (themselves monumental figures in the romance genre) as two women who looking for an escape from their normal lives agree to an international house swap.
 Once there, both find themselves caught in romantic entanglements with Jack Black and Jude Law respectively.

-If you are in search of a conventional rom com today.
-Look no further than The Holiday for their are few out there making these movies that have the style that Nancy Meyers does but I suppose that’s why she is considered one of the best. – Nate Lam
+If you are in search of a conventional rom-com today.
+Look no further than The Holiday for there are few out there making these movies that have the style that Nancy Meyers does but I suppose that’s why she is considered one of the best. – Nate Lam

 FOUR WEDDINGS AND A FUNERAL (MIKE NEWELL, 1994)